 The simulator enables practice in a real environment, working on cases of lung tumours.
 It is a “learning by doing” type of learning that allows you to learn from your errors and successes when interpreting the images.
 At the end of each case, the user will receive the answers immediately with comments both in the structured report and in the images, with the aim of reinforcing the entire learning process.

-The module contains 5 real anonymised cases selected by the mentor who prepared the content.
+This thoracic radiology course contains 20 real anonymised cases selected by the mentor who prepared the content.

 Testimonials:

-Dr. Bryan Connolly, Specialist Radiologist, Unilabs Sweden (2021)
+Dr. Bryan Connolly, Specialist Radiologist

 "I like everything and particularly the structured template which creates an algorithm of reporting”